 Al fresco lunches and family fun

-A choice summertime destination, les Jardins Gamelin returns to Place Émilie-Gamelin at the western end of the Village, just outside the Berri-UQAM metro station, from May 17 to September 30.
-Les Jardins Gamelin is essentially an oversize patio covered by a spectacular suspended sculpture that forms a luminous canopy.
-The site opens daily at 7 am and features bar services at its snack bar, which opens weekdays from 11 am to 11 pm and from 9 am to 11 pm on weekends.
-Click here to check out the daily cultural programming, including renowned DJs and live performances.
+A choice summertime destination, les Jardins Gamelin return to Place Émilie-Gamelin at the western end of the Village, just outside the Berri-UQAM metro station, from May 30 to September 29.
+Les Jardins Gamelin are essentially an oversize patio.
+The site features bar services at its snack bar, which opens weekdays from 11 am to 11 pm and from 9 am to 11 pm on weekends.
+The onsite Maison Jaune offers creative workshops and activities for children in a shaded area.
+Click here to check out the daily cultural programming, including renowned DJs and live performances on its outdoor stage.
 Free admission.

 Constellation of drag stars